patlachance/vscode-ext-pasteportal/README.md

 ## Release Notes (latest)

-For an extended list of changes, please see the [CHANGELOG](CHANGELOG.md).
+For an extended list of changes, please see the [CHANGELOG](CHANGELOG).

-### [v0.1.8] - 29-01-2023
+### [v0.1.9] - 29-01-2023

 #### Added

-- Initial release
-- Terms of Service agreement
-- Keybind shortcuts
+- Nothing yet!

 #### Changed

-- Enhance Debug Console output
-- Enhance Error catching
+- Update the Documentation with images

 #### Removed